First International Research Workshop on Quality Infrastructure (QI)

-The International Cooperation of the Physikalisch-Technische Bundesanstalt (PTB) and the Chair of Innovation Economics at the Technische Universität Berlin is pleased to invite you to the first research workshop on quality infrastructure.
-The consulting firm Mesopartner supports the preparation and implementation of the workshop.
+The International Cooperation of the Physikalisch-Technische Bundesanstalt (PTB) and the Chair of Innovation Economics at the Technische Universität Berlin hosted the First International Research Workshop on Quality Infrastructure on the 27th of April 2023.
+The consulting firm, Mesopartner, supported the preparation and execution of the workshop.

-This hybrid workshop aims to bring researchers and practitioners together to discuss the scientific foundation of quality infrastructure and exchange information on the state of research in the field.
+The event took place at the PTB’s Siemens Building in Berlin and online, aiming to bring researchers and practitioners together to discuss the scientific foundation of Quality Infrastructure (QI) and exchange information on the state of research in the field.

 The interaction of QA, QM and QI